 • Manager: Show our senior team that you understand how to also train, encourage, discipline, hire, and fire, based on our Operations Process.

-• Figurehead: Through your own well-documented examples, develop detailed checklists for other VAs to follow, and have proof that hundreds of VAs have been able to achieve the result from following your checklists in that skill area, with minimum support along the way.
+• Figurehead: Through your own well-documented examples, develop detailed checklists for other agents to follow, and have proof that hundreds of agents have been able to achieve the result from following your checklists in that skill area, with minimum support along the way.

-Note: Let these stages serve only as a guide as each niche has different progression points in terms of hard and soft skills for virtual assistants.
+Note: Let these stages serve only as a guide as each niche has different progression points in terms of hard and soft skills for agents.